 Once an offer has been accepted, a buyer will perform their due diligence, reviewing every aspect of the company and all of the information they’ve gathered about it along the way.
 During the process, the buyer may uncover things that give them pause, or reason to renegotiate.
 If at this point negotiations reach a stand-still, you may decide to go back to one your other offers (assuming you had more than one), and work with another buyer.

 With all of the other steps out of the way, it’s time to finalize and close the deal.
 This is where you will agree to contract terms, and review and sign purchase agreements, lease agreements and several other documents.
 There may also be consulting, non-competition and employee agreements to be signed.
 At this point all of these details should be worked out, so that all you have to do is show up for closing and sign off on everything.
 Occasionally a buyer will come back after the sale and say that there was something that was undisclosed or misrepresented during the sale process.
 To protect yourself from this and prevent a potential lawsuit, make sure you present all of the details of your business accurately, and consult with an attorney to make sure you have the proper disclosures.

 Selling a business is a huge process and it can take several months, or in some cases a few years to complete.
 Prepare yourself, by meticulously going through each step and the sale process will go smoothly.
 If you are planning to sell your business, consider hiring a business broker to handle the process.
 If you do, you will be utilizing expert experience and advice that can help you to get the most profit out of the sale all while keeping the details of it from becoming public knowledge and allowing you to run your company without the extra burden of having to find a buyer.
-Corporate Investment Business Brokers has over 30 years of experience representing companies from all industries and all sizes.
+Corporate Investment Business Brokers has over 30 years of experience representing companies in Southwest Florida from all industries and all sizes.
 Contact us today to start the sale process with a no-cost, no-obligation business valuation.